kaczmarj/rteeg/README.md

 How to use it
 -------------

 To connect to a LabStreamingLayer (LSL) stream of EEG data, create an instance of the class `EEGStream`.
 The EEG system being used must be specified in the `eeg_system` argument.
-The program will search for a stream that matches the predicate ``default_predicates.eeg[`eeg_system`]``.
+The program will search for a stream that matches the predicate [``default_predicates.eeg[`eeg_system`]``](rteeg/default_predicates.py).
 Predicates must be written in [XML Path Language](http://en.wikipedia.org/w/index.php?title=XPath_1.0&oldid=474981951) and can be added or removed to suit the user's needs.

 Once connected to an EEG stream, data can be converted to `mne.Raw` or `mne.Epochs` objects with methods `make_raw()` and `make_epochs()`, respectively.
 A stream of event markers is required to make an `mne.Epochs` object.
 Connect to a LSL stream of event markers by creating an instance of the class `MarkerStream`.